polyzium/MouseTiler/README.md

 ## <p id="compatibility"></p>Compatibility ##

 Compatible with:
 * <a href="https://github.com/rxappdev/RememberWindowPositions">Remember Window Positions</a> - use the Mouse Tiler to move your windows into position, and restore them next time you start the application.
 Ultimate combo.
+(Originally Remember Window Positions was meant to be part of the Mouse Tiler).

 ## <p id="getintouch"></p>Get in touch ##